Documentation

 Linglib.Semantics.Attitudes.NegRaising

-Neg-raising is available for believe and think (non-veridical: there is a gap between ¬Bel(p) and Bel(¬p)) but NOT for know (veridical: ¬know(p) includes cases where p is false, so strengthening to know(¬p) would require ¬p to be true, which is a factual claim the speaker may not intend).
+Neg-raising is available for believe and think but not know: for a veridical predicate, ¬know(p) includes the case that p is false, so strengthening to know(¬p) would smuggle in a factual claim (negRaisingAvailable).

 The doxastic square #